Wendell & Wild: Plot

-Kat says it's too late to save Rust Bank, but Sister Helley tells her she can change the future since she knows what happens in it.
-Recalling that Raúl said there needs to be a witness to prove the Klaxons are guilty, Kat tells him to use the very last bit of cream to revive some dead brew workers.
-The group fends off the bulldozers conducted by the zombie council to demolish the town while Raúl revives three dead factory workers to testify to the Klaxons' crimes, resulting in their arrest.
-The cream's effect begin to wear off on Delroy and Wilma, but before they die, Kat uses her precognition to give them a glimpse of the future where Rust Bank is revived, and Wendell and Wild offer them VIP passes to their afterlife fair.
+Helley tells a worried Kat her powers can help change Rust Bank.
+Recalling that Raúl needed a witness to prove the Klaxons guilty, Kat tells him to use the last bits of cream to revive as many deceased brewery workers as possible.
+The group fend off the bulldozers conducted by the council to demolish the town while Raúl revives three brewery workers to testify to the Klaxons' crimes, resulting in their arrest.
+The cream's effects wear off on Kat's parents, but before they die, Kat shows them a glimpse of the future where Rust Bank is revived; Wendell and Wild offer them VIP passes to their afterlife fair.
 Kat makes peace with her life, considering everyone her friends, even Wendell and Wild themselves.